-The school will consider the 4C's (content, contact, conduct and commerce) when educating pupils about the risks involved with the inappropriate use of smart technology and enforcing the appropriate disciplinary measures.
+The school will consider the 4Cs (content, contact, conduct and commerce) when educating pupils about the risks involved with the inappropriate use of smart technology and enforcing the appropriate disciplinary measures.

-14. Educating parents
+Educating parents

-The school works in partnership with parents to ensure pupils stay safe online at school and at home.
-Parents are provided with information about the school's approach to online safety and their role in protecting their children.
-Parents are sent a copy of the Acceptable Use Agreement at their child to ensure their child understands the document and the implications of not following it.
+The school will work in partnership with parents to ensure pupils stay safe online at school and at home.
+Parents will be provided with information about the school's approach to online safety and their role in protecting their children.
+Parents will be sent a copy of the Acceptable Use Agreement at their child understands the document and the implications of not following it.